Tutorial on Turnitin

 Interpreting the Similarity Report

-After students have submitted the assignment to WebCampus, the Similarity Report is generated and is visible in the Assignment Inbox for you and students to interpret.
+After students have submitted the assignment to WebCampus, the Similarity Report is generated and is visible in the Assignment Inbox for you (and students if allowed) to interpret.

 For help with accessing and understanding the Similarity Report see Turnitin guides, especially:

 Turnitin Assignments are easy to grade in the WebCampus SpeedGrader and integrate well with the Gradebook.

 Step 1.
 In WebCampus, go to the Assignment and click on the SpeedGrader button in the top right corner.